What is Dance / Movement Therapy (DMT)?

 No. Dance/movement therapists work with all age groups.
 The dance/movement therapist at Constellations Mental Health generally work with adults.

-Learn more about Dance / Movement Therapy from the American Dance Therapy Association.
+Learn more about Dance / Movement Therapy from the American Dance Therapy Association’s YouTube, ADTA Talks.